chennanni/jinghang/readme.md

 start a specific parer instance
 > dostart.py -m parser --id 1

+## Geode Cmd

+start cache locator and server (it's included in dostart all)

+> dostart.py -m geode_start

+insert some records (it's included in dostart all)
+> dostart.py -m geode_cache

+stop all (**MAKE SURE TO STOP EVERYTIME**)
+> dostart.py -m geode_stop

 ## TODO

+- the parser seems only works in IDE, not by start script, need to check
+- the cache seems needs to be manually started
 - fix the log location when starting with dostart.py script, currently it's not generating in target location